THE QL TYPE-INS ARCHIVE

 But there were a group of users who took to it in the early days - dongle or no dongle - and from the later months of 1984 onwards, some of them even sent their SuperBASIC listings to the magazines of the day for publication, thus adding to the small range of software that was available.
 And, whereas any microdrive cartridges from those days have long since perished, the listings themselves have survived due to the efforts of Martijn van der Heide and the World of Spectrum preservation team's fanatical dedication to archiving as much original Sinclair material as they could - which, of course, meant magazines were scanned and preserved for the future.

-World of Spectrum and Spectrum Computing are both Spectrum-focused databases, and though both will list ZX81 and ZX80 titles - far less exhaustively, at least at this stage - the QL has been left out of their remit.
+World of Spectrum and ZXDB are both Spectrum-focused databases, though now ZXDB is making a noticeable effort to expand to the ZX81, ZX80, QL, SAM Coupé, Next... and even more Sinclair-related computers on top of that.
+The list of titles for these machines is far from complete at this point, but they'll get there.
+And I intend to help with that.
 In April 2020, during the dark days of Coronatarian house arrest, a project was launched to fill in the blanks at Jim Grimwood's Type Fantastic archive of type-in programs.
 I took on the job of typing in every listing from Sinclair User that had escaped the net - and soon found I would have to get to grips with the QL to do so.
 With a few pointers from Jim who'd typed in a few listings himself, I was able to get those first few QL listings typed in and working.